Dioscurides (nephew of Antigonus I)

-In late 313 BC, Dioscurides led an Antigonid fleet in defending Lemnos from the Athenians, who had been encouraged to attack the island by Antigonus' rival, Cassander.
+In late 313 BC, Dioscurides led an Antigonid fleet in the defence of Lemnos from the Athenians, who had been encouraged to attack the island by Antigonus' rival, Cassander.
 Nothing further is known of him thereafter.
 According to Antigonus' biographer Richard Billows, this may be because Dioscurides died young, or because he later participated in Polemaios' unsuccessful rebellion against Antigonus.